apache/ozone/hadoop-hdds/docs/content/design/ozone-volume-management.md

 ## The Problems

- 1. Unpriviliged users cannot enumerate volumes.
+ 1. Unprivileged users cannot enumerate volumes.
  2. The mapping of S3 buckets to Ozone volumes is confusing.
 Based on external feedback it's hard to understand the exact Ozone URL to be used.
  3. The volume name is not friendly and cannot be remembered by humans.
  4. Ozone buckets created via the native object store interface are not visible via the S3 gateway.